Comparing a Compact-Binary Mass-Shell Model with Select Observed Gravitational Waves: Reviewing the CCB Mass-Shell Model

 \subsection{The Surrogate for the Ricci Scalar}

-The discrepancy between Eq. (\ref{esimp}) and the catalog energy values for e.g. GW150914 and GW170817, as introduced in Section \ref{intro}, lies in modeling choices.
-Assuming the variational methodology and the Kerr metric Ansatz collectively remain a valid strategy, an underestimated model calculation suggests that we should include an overall enhancing, non-zero Ricci scalar contribution (see Eq. \ref{endens}).
-Ref. \cite{MacKay:2024qxj} explored the option of a Ricci scalar calculated via the Laplace-Beltrami formulated metric contraction $R\propto g^{\mu\nu}\nabla_\alpha\nabla^\alpha g_{\mu\nu}$, which was ultimately found to be divergent when one integrates $R$ over the polar angle $\theta\in[0,\pi]$ (a mathematical consequence to the mass shell geometry, where the inclination angle $\iota\in[0,\pi]$ is the effective polar angle).
-A heuristic alternative is to leverage the non-zero Kerr-metric Kretschmann scalar \cite{Henry:1999rm, Visser:2007fj}:
+The discrepancy between Eq. (\ref{esimp}) and the cataloged energy values for e.g. GW150914 and GW170817 (see Section \ref{intro}) originates from modeling assumptions.
+Assuming that both the variational methodology and the Kerr-like metric Ansatz remain valid, the underestimated calculations suggest the need for an enhancement via a non-zero effective Ricci scalar contribution (see Eq. \ref{endens}).
+In Ref. \cite{MacKay:2024qxj}, the Ricci scalar was initially computed via the Laplace-Beltrami contraction, $R\propto g^{\mu\nu}\Delta^\mathrm{LB} g_{\mu\nu}$, but the resulting expression diverged upon integration over the polar angle $\theta\in[0,\pi]$.
+A heuristic, yet geometrically motivated, alternative is to leverage the non-zero Kerr-metric Kretschmann scalar \cite{Henry:1999rm, Visser:2007fj} (written here with the reduced mass as the mass measure):

 as a surrogate for the Ricci scalar.
-However, an effective Ricci scalar out of the Kretschmann scalar is not straight forward.
-First, we restore dimensionality by claiming $R_\text{eff}\propto\sqrt{K}$.
-Second, we recall via Eq. (\ref{ricci}) a $-1/2$ scaling that would have persisted in calculations:
+The physically relevant range in $r$ is also $\in[\rho,\infty)$, as it is for Eq. (\ref{r00}).
+However, constructing an effective Ricci scalar directly from the Kretschmann scalar is not immediately intuitive.
+First and foremost, we restore dimensionality by asserting $R_\mathrm{eff}\propto\sqrt{K}$, as both carry curvature dimensions of $[\mathrm{length}]^{-2}$.